Nannaku Prematho: Plot

-Krishnamurthy had planted drugs in their bag during one of their travels, but the airport security find the bag with Divya's mother when Krishna Murthy and Divya were in the washroom.
+Krishna Murthy had planted drugs in their bag during one of their travels, but the airport security found the bag with Divya's mother when Krishna Murthy and Divya were in the washroom.
 Krishna Murthy leaves his wife to save himself and his daughter.
+Divya begins to loathe her father.
+Krishna Murthy, under the guise of Abhiram, sends a false message to Abhiram's elder brother Vamsi that his father has died.
+Vamsi rushes to the hospital to meet Abhiram, who says that he did not send any message.
+His brother becomes furious.
+Immediately, Abhiram receives a bouquet sent by Krishna Murthy where he finds a deathstalker in it and gets bitten by it.
+Krishna Murthy sends some clues to Abhiram to find the antidote, which is not available in any pharmacy.
+In a series of events, the lives of all, Abhiram and his brothers, are endangered.
+Abhiram finds the antidote and saves his brothers but gets arrested in a medical drug case.
+His elder brother bails him out, and Abhiram's brothers patch up with him.

-Divya begins to loathe Krishna Murthy.
-Meanwhile, it turns out that the painting gifted to Krishna Murthy had a camera in it and that Abhiraam was also aware of Krishna Murthy's plans.
+Meanwhile, it turns out that the painting gifted to Krishna Murthy had a camera in it and that Abhiram was also aware of Krishna Murthy's plans.
 Abhiram accesses Krishna Murthy's bank number, transferring ₹40000 crore to his family account.

-It is also revealed that the People Oil and Natural Gas land that Krishna Murthy grabbed was no real gas land, and the gas there was given by tunnels planted by Abhiram's KMC company: Krishna Murthy Mosam Chese company (lit.
+It is also revealed that the People Oil and Natural Gas land that Krishna Murthy grabbed was no real gas land and the gas there was given by tunnels planted by Abhiram's KMC company: Krishna Murthy Mosam Chese company (lit.
 'Cheating Krishna Murthy Company').
 Kapil is revealed to be Satpal Singh, Subrahmanyam's ex-adviser and best friend, who had been supporting Abhiram since the beginning.
 Krishna Murthy becomes of the same condition as Ramesh Chandra Prasad and absconds and changes his identity to Subrahmanyam.
-Divya and her mother move in with Abhiram's family, but sadly, Ramesh Chandra succumbs to his disease and dies.
-Abhiram still does not cry as he thinks that his father will go the day he cries.
+Divya and her mother move in with Abhiram's family.
+Sadly, Ramesh Chandra succumbs to his disease and dies but smiles as he finally sees his enemy's life ruined.
+At the funeral, everyone mourns Ramesh Chandra Prasad but Abhiram still does not cry as he thinks that his father will go the day he cries.